 What is bursitis?

 Bursitis is a painful swelling of a small sac of fluid called a bursa.
 Bursae (plural of bursa) cushion and lubricate areas where tendons, ligaments, skin, muscles, or bones rub against each other.
-People who repeat the same movement over and over or who put continued pressure on a joint in their jobs, sports, or daily activities have a greater chance of getting bursitis.
+Doing the same movement over and over or putting continued pressure on a joint can cause bursitis.